codeBeamer-Extensions-and-Addons/codebeamer-miro/README.md

 # Contribute

 Anyone can contribute.
 Just branch off of `develop` and create a Pull request when your feature is ready.
-If you want to propose something instead, feel free to create an [Issue](https://github.com/codeBeamer-Extensions-and-Addons/codebeamer-miro/issues).
+If you want to propose a feature or report a bug instead, feel free to create an [Issue](https://github.com/codeBeamer-Extensions-and-Addons/codebeamer-miro/issues).

 ## Local setup (deprecated)